Pabl0Parra/ToDo-App-Vue3-Pinia-Supabase/README.md

 2. Created basic html structure & styles to render new tasks on the UI.

----

 #### :seedling: WHAT ELSE WILL I DO TODAY

+1. Style login component as well as signup component.

 1. Finish authentication process ➟ missing sign out capabality.

-2. Edit a task on the screen and update it on the database.
+1. Edit a task on the screen and update it on the database.

+---